 The tips and advice you need to help you worry less, and enjoy your puppy more!

-Bringing home a new puppy is always exciting, even magical, and no doubt about it, you're going to have so much fun together..... but lack of planning, preparation or puppycare experience can make it stressful too.
+Bringing home a new puppy is always exciting, even magical, and no doubt about it, you're going to have a lot of fun together.

 Puppies are like children and raising a pup (just like raising a child) takes lots of preparation, practice and patience, plus a good dose of common sense.